-Recognized as a woman of many hats, Jan Wahl critiques movies, conducts celebrity interviews, and offers interesting background on show business.
-When she’s not working in TV or radio, she emcees community events and lectures extensively including her, “Critical Thinking of the Mass Media.”
-She worked for ABC in LA, as a producer — later as a stage manager and director.
-In 1977, Wahl won an Emmy for “They Still Say I Do,” on the palimony case of Lee & Michelle Triola Marvin and became a member of the Directors Guild.
+Recognized as a woman of many hats, film critic Jan Wahl critiques movie releases, reviews videos, conducts celebrity interviews, and offers interesting background on show business.
+When she's not working in TV or radio, she emcees community events, lectures throughout the Bay Area and on international cruises, including a course she originated for corporations and schools, “Critical Thinking of the Mass Media.”
+Before coming here, she worked for ABC in LA, as a documentary producer, and later as a stage manager and director.
+In 1977, Wahl won an Emmy for “They Still Say I Do,” a humorous documentary on the palimony case of Lee and Michelle Triola Marvin.
+That year she became a member of the Directors Guild of America.
 In 1999, she won a second Emmy for “A Filmgoer’s Bill of Rights.”
-A lifelong movie enthusiast, she entered journalism as a news writer for KGO-TV, where she also produced documentaries while earning a degree in Broadcast Communications and Arts from SF State.
-You can catch her every Friday on KCBS All News AM and FM Radio.
+A movie enthusiast since her youth, she entered the journalism field as a newswriter for KGO TV, where she also produced two documentaries while attending SF State.
+She graduated with a degree in Broadcast Communications and Arts.

 Prof. Jan Wahl